Every day, you have a choice to either feed the fears or go after success.

 Acknowledged moments of fears and doubts and made it through?
 Celebrate that.

 Journal about the fears, forgiveness, compassion, and strength that resides within you.
 Acknowledging your fear is a good thing because then you can look at it like a detective and see where the evidence is in that belief.
 Chances are that you have done so much more since you received a bad grade or were fired.

 And as simple as this sounds there are moments when it’s not because

 - you don’t know where to begin

 - you don’t want to admit your fear

 And there’s nothing wrong with any of those.
 But I want you to know that you don’t have to do it alone.
-When you join The Playground, I am going to be by your side every step of the way.
+When you join The Gathering, I am going to be by your side every step of the way.